 Very Different Roles

-On the other hand, a contractor is licensed and has knowledge of a variety of large-scale projects.
-These contractors are trained professionals who are going to be fully insured and ready to tackle those projects that a handyman simply cannot help with.
-Sometimes, this contractor will work alone, and sometimes he will have a team to back him up.
+A contractor is licensed and has knowledge of a variety of large-scale projects.
+These contractors are trained professionals who are going to be fully ensured and ready to tackle those projects that a handyman simply cannot help you with.
+Sometimes, the contractor will work alone, and sometimes they will have a team to back them up.

 Always keep the key differences in mind whenever you consider hiring any service professional.
 When you need a quick job done, hire a handyman.
-When you need a large project, consider a contractor.
-In the end, just remember that one does not equal the other, so choosing the right one can make a difference.Posted by: Ahmed Muztaba
+When you need a large project, consider hiring a contractor.
+In the end, just remember that one does not equal the other, so choosing the right one can make a difference!